 How to Become a Substitute Teacher in California

 When I was in high school and even throughout college, I wanted to become an elementary school teacher.
 While I didn’t end up graduating with a Bachelor’s Degree in Elementary Education, I did recently end up going back to school to get my Teaching Credential and Master’s Degree in Elementary Education.
 I haven’t completed the program yet, but I have a plan that I am actively fulfilling and hope to become a teacher by Fall 2022.
 While I’m going to school to earn my Teaching Credential and Master’s Degree, I made the decision to become a Substitute Teacher in California…and I have LOVED it!
 It gives me a taste of what it will be like to have my own classroom someday.
 Plus, I get the opportunity to see how other teachers in our district put together lesson plans or decorate their rooms.
 Becoming a Substitute Teacher wasn’t just something that was handed to me though.
 There were quite a few steps (and fees) I had to complete in order to become a Substitute Teacher.
+Becoming a substitute teacher in California is a great way to give back to your community and share your knowledge, and forming an LLC in California can provide legal and financial support for your substitute teaching service.
 Here are the steps I had to follow to become a Substitute Teacher in California.

 When you apply to become a Substitute Teacher, you’ll need to provide your official transcripts from the college you attended and with proof that you have earned your Bachelor’s Degree.
 It’s really great now because you can order and pay for your transcripts online, requesting to have them “officially” delivered to the HR department you are applying with to become a Substitute Teacher.
 Fees may range from $6.00 to $12.00, plus shipping.
 If you are able to request an e-transcript, there is not a shipping fee.